This post contains affiliate links. Visit our Disclosure page for details.

 I was NOT happy dragging a broken, heavy suitcase around Europe for almost two weeks.
 Do you know how many flights of stairs you encounter?
 Now imagine only spending 2-3 nights in one city then moving on to the next, trying to cram in as much sightseeing as possible.
 Don’t let this happen to you.

-Here are some things to keep in mind when choosing the quality of your suitcase:
+Here are some things to keep in mind when choosing luggage and finding one that will last you:

 Soft versus Hard Shell: soft bags are great if you plan on using your luggage as a carryon, because they are easier to squeeze into overhead lockers and can be lightweight.
 They are also said to absorb shock better than hard shells.